nwicode/start_v2/CONTRIBUTING.md

 ## Share new features

-If you have developed, who are aiming to develop new features to share with the SiberianCMS community you are welcome.
+If you have developed, who are aiming to develop new features to share with the Nwicode CMS community you are welcome.

 We wrote a [complete documentation](https://github.com/nwicode/nwicode_api/) on how to create new `modules`